 SORRY, but we have no ice cream for now!
-(Hoping for spring scooping!)
+(Hoping for summer scooping!)

 Kirke's homemade icecream is a local favorite made here in the Ohio Valley in St. Clairsville, OH.

-SMART Centre Market is "home of the $1.00 single scoop cone", so come bring your family and satisfy your icecream craving affordably.
+SMART Centre Market is a place to come bring your family and satisfy your icecream craving affordably.
 For extra fun, you can eat your icecream between the large megalodon jaw replica and the sculpture of the T.rex skull!

 What Is a Fossil?

 Fossils (from Latin fossus, literally "having been dug up") are the preserved remains or traces of animals (also known as zoolites), plants, and other organisms from the remote past.
 The totality of fossils, both discovered and undiscovered, and their placement in fossiliferous (fossil-containing) rock formations and sedimentary layers (strata) is known as the fossil record.